Japillow/Stella/README.md

 - The _Dashboard_, which presents information to the user.
 - Several _Websites_, which contain a Stats object per `STATS_TIMEFRAMES`

-The _App_ runs a monitoring thread per _Website_, which fetches new data (by pinging the server) at each website's given `check_interval`, updates the website stats, and eventually creates an _Alert_.
+The _App_ runs a monitoring thread per _Website_, which fetches new data (by pinging the server) at each website's given `check_interval`, updates several website stats, and eventually creates an _Alert_.

 The Dashboard is based on the curses library, and refreshes upon user input, or every so often (see `CONSOLE_REFRESH_INTERVAL`).